Raising your own chickens has many advantages. They produce eggs and entertainment for days.

 I never knew this until I experimentally grew sunflowers next to the chicken coop last year.
 My sunflowers grew amazingly well because of all of the natural fertilizer and my chickens had fun trying to jump and eat the sunflowers as they drooped over from their size.

 Feeding your chickens sunflowers can be accomplished in two ways: by growing sunflowers or buying oiled sunflower seeds.
-You can buy oiled sunflower seeds in 50lb bags.
+You can buy oiled sunflower seeds in big bags.

 They can be sprouted and used as fodder or fed to the chickens straight.

-If you choose to grow your own sunflowers, you can cut off the heads of the sunflowers when full grown.
+If you choose to grow your own sunflowers, you can cut off the heads of the sunflowers when fully grown.

 You then can hang them somewhere dry (i.e. barn, covered shed, building) and then toss the whole sunflower head to your chickens each day.